At Snowdome, we are committed to raising funds for blood cancer research.

 Snowdome is committed to raising funds to support translational research into blood cancers: myeloma, lymphoma and leukaemia.
 Research that uses basic scientific findings to accelerate new therapies and bring next-generation treatments to Australian blood cancer patients faster, helping them live longer, better lives.

-We are proud to have funded an extensive number of research projects and positions, aid thousands of patients access clinical trials and to have supported some of Australia’s most exceptional researchers and clinicians in advancing diagnostic tools and treatments for blood cancer.
+We are proud to have funded an extensive number of research projects and positions, enabling thousands of patients to access clinical trials, and to have supported some of Australia’s most exceptional researchers and clinicians in advancing diagnostic tools and treatments for blood cancer.

 Today, through this work, the life expectancy of blood cancer diagnosis is far greater.
 Sadly, Dr John Tandy passed away in 2022.
 However, his original prognosis of just 3 years, became 13 years.
 Those precious years enabled him to see all his children marry and to welcome nine grandchildren, creating precious memories with all of them.